An Original Wound

 Growing up was confusing, exhausting, and messy.

-And while this wasn’t one single event, living in two separate truths felt like the first domino—
+And while this wasn’t one single event, living in two separate truths feels like the first domino—

 the first crack in the foundation of who I was allowed to be.